RK Tineks Prolet

-RK Tineks Prolet (HC Tineks Prolet) (РК Тинекс Пролет) is a team handball club from Skopje, Republic of North Macedonia.
+RK Prolet (HC Prolet) (РК Пролет) is a team handball club from Skopje, Republic of North Macedonia.
 Currently, they compete in the Macedonian Handball Super League.
-The added name Tineks name comes from the Tinex supermarket which supports the team, while their original name Prolet is after the Skopje settlement of Prolet.
+The name Prolet comes after the Skopje settlement of Prolet.

 The club's main rival was RK Jug, now a defunct club who was from the neighboring settlement of Muchurin.

 The team used to play in an open arena located in the settlement of Prolet, but after its dissolution changed few handball arenas around Skopje as Avtokomanda in the same called settlement and Rasadnik in Kisela Voda.
 Since 2012, the club finally is back in its own settlement as the Makedonsko Sonce Arena was built.